Big Boy Restaurants: Mascot

-The chain is best known for its trademark chubby boy with a pompadour hairstyle wearing red-and-white checkered overalls holding a Big Boy sandwich (double-decker cheeseburger).
-The inspiration for Big Boy's name, as well as the model for its mascot, was Richard Woodruff of Glendale, California.
-When he was six years old, Woodruff walked into the diner Bob's Pantry as Bob Wian was attempting to name his new hamburger.
+The restaurant chain is best known for its mascot, a chubby boy with a pompadour hairstyle, wearing red-and-white checkered overalls and holding a Big Boy sandwich.
+The inspiration for the restaurant's name, as well as the model for its mascot, was Richard Woodruff of Glendale, California.
+When he was six years old, Woodruff walked into the diner Bob's Pantry as Wian was attempting to name his new hamburger.
 Wian said, "Hello, Big Boy" to Woodruff, and the name stuck.
-Warner Bros. animation artist Ben Washam sketched Richard's caricature, which became the character seen on the company trademark.
+Warner Bros. animation artist Ben Washam sketched Richard's caricature, which became the original character seen on the company trademark.

-In 1955, Bob Wian hired Manfred Bernhard, son of graphic designer Lucian Bernhard, to create a new public image for Big Boy.
+In 1955, Wian hired Manfred Bernhard, son of graphic designer Lucian Bernhard, to create a new public image for Big Boy.
 Bernhard was not impressed with Washam's mascot, saying it was sloppy and had a moronic expression.
-The "West Coast Big Boy" mascot was revised, fiberglass statues molded, schemes created for menus and building designs, and a comic book for children launched.
+The West Coast Big Boy mascot was revised, fiberglass statues molded, schemes created for menus and building designs, and a comic book for children launched.

-In 1951, Bob Wian's original franchisee Dave Frisch developed a slightly different Big Boy character.
+In 1951, Wian's original franchisee Dave Frisch developed a slightly different Big Boy character.
 He was slimmer, wore a side cap, saddle shoes and striped overalls.
 Having reddish or blonde hair, he was portrayed in a running pose.
-Known as the "East Coast Big Boy", he was copyrighted by Frisch's and used for statues and comic books for Frisch's, and its subfranchisees Manners and Azar's.
+Known as the East Coast Big Boy, he was copyrighted by Frisch's and used for statues and comic books for the franchise and its subfranchisees Manners and Azar's.
 Before 1954, Parkette (Shoney's) used both versions, though never together.
-Since 1956, the Wian "West Coast Big Boy" design was used exclusively by all franchisees other than Frisch's, Manners and Azar's.
+Since 1956, the Wian West Coast Big Boy design was used exclusively by all franchisees other than Frisch's, Manners and Azar's.
 In the late 1960s, both characters were redrawn to appear similar, incorporating the checkered outfit, pompadour and hamburger above the raised arm from the West Coast design, and the running pose and direction of the East Coast design.
 In the 1980s, the hamburger was removed from the West Coast design; representing a de-emphasis of the hamburger in North American Big Boy restaurants, it also accommodated the Japanese Big Boy restaurants, which do not serve hamburgers on a bun.

 In 1985, concerned that the Big Boy mascot had become dated, Marriott Corporation put its fate up for a public vote, which was overwhelmingly in favor of keeping it.